Article 4 min read

-When starting your food or restaurant business, one of the most important decisions you’ll make is selecting the legal structure for your company.
+When starting your business—especially in the food and restaurant industries—one of the most important decisions you’ll make is selecting the legal structure for your company.
 Each type of entity—LLC (Limited Liability Company), S Corporation, and C Corporation—comes with its own advantages and disadvantages.

 Limited Liability Company (LLC)